querkmachine/beeps.website/src/blog/2025-09-25-the-changelog-re-re-re-redesign.md

 For the typographic normies reading this, not all italics (or 'obliques') are made equally.
 When a typeface has specifically designed italics, we call that 'true' italics.
 When those are missing, browsers and image editing software will try to create italics by skewing the default letterforms, creating 'faux' italics.

 {% figure caption="Serif typefaces, like Baskerville, usually show the differences much more clearly." %}
-{% responsiveImage "./src/images/true-faux-italics.png", "An image showing an elegant, almost calligraphic serif typeface on the top reading 'true italics', and a skewed upright serif typeface on the bottom reading 'faux italics'." %}
+{% image "/images/true-faux-italics.png", "An image showing an elegant, almost calligraphic serif typeface on the top reading 'true italics', and a skewed upright serif typeface on the bottom reading 'faux italics'." %}
 {% endfigure %}

 True italics are pretty much always preferable to faux italics, because true italics _are specifically designed for that purpose_.
 Faux italics can often look a little out of place, because they were never intended to exist.